ALL HALLOWS CHURCH, TOTTENHAM

 Since 1544, the parish has been in the gift of the Dean and Chapter of St. Paul’s Cathedral.

-All Hallows will re-open for private individual prayer on Sunday 21 June 2020 from 11am to noon.
+All Hallows celebrates Solemn Mass at 11am on a Sunday however the church is open from 10.30am.
 This is in line with Government advice and the advice of the Diocese of London.
 Social distancing will be in place.

 Our worship of God and our care for each other continues at All Hallows.

 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength...Love your neighbour as yourself.
 There is no commandment greater than these."
 Mark 12: 30-31